 10 Questions Can Help Clear a Guilty Conscience

-I’m in men’s group that meets each week for Bible study, prayer, and accountability.
+I’m in an accountability group that meets each week for Bible study, prayer, and accountability.
 We begin our meetings by answering the following 10 questions.
 (You can download these questions here.)

 - Have you spent daily time in the Scriptures and in prayer?